Understanding RMS & PMPO audio wattage claims

-Here with the BuyCleverStuff blog, we hope to help address some of the problems and give answers to ceiling speaker questions such as this to help your search for ceiling speaker systems.
+Here at BuyCleverStuff, we hope to help address some of the problems and give answers to ceiling speaker questions such as this to help your search for ceiling speaker systems.

 "What does it sound like?"